Bosjie/IT/_posts/2024-03-18-homelab-proxmox.md

 ---

 Instead of running a bunch of Virtualbox machines on my local machine, I decided to grab my old laptop (which is collecting dust) and use it as a home lab.
-It's a low-powered one but it'll do the job:
+It's a low-powered one but it'll do the job.

 Asus Zenbook UX305CA:
 > Intel® Core™ m3-6Y30 2.20 GHz (2 cores - 4 threads)\